-The new space program mainly includes art studio, gathering space, administration office, theatre and workshop Space.
+The new space program mainly includes an art studio, gathering space, administration office, theatre, and workshop space.
 Therefore, the kitchen will act as a cultural revitalizing agent within the area and a vibrant landmark.
 The main aim of Dawar El Ezba culture center was to design an interactive platform for the people of Ezbet Khairallah, ranging from children, youth to adults.
-This is through community conscious strategies that enhances their quality of lives.
+This is through community-conscious strategies that enhance their quality of life.

 On Dawar El Ezba Design Concept Saafan said:

 “The design was based on many site observations and the building’s relation to its surrounding.
-Standing out is a sort of expression, since it is arts and culture center.
-The project has 3 visions: urban, architecture and internal ones.
+Standing out is a sort of expression since it is an arts and culture center.
+The project has 3 visions: urban, architectural, and internal.
 For the urban vision, I wanted the building to act as a living agent in its context.
-Something that is alive, landmark and attractive.
+Something that is alive, landmark, and attractive.
 For the architecture concept, I wanted to create an interactive platform for the residents of Ezbet Khairalla.”